-This appliance has been tested using smokeless mineral fuel for closed appliances, sized between 20g and 140g.
+This appliance has been tested using seasoned wood logs and manufactured briquetted smokeless fuel (Ancit) for closed appliances, sized between 20g and 140g.
 Other fuels are commercially available and may give similar results.
+Wood logs up to 380mm long are suitable.
 All fuels should be stored under cover and kept as dry as possible prior to use.